 Between 2013 and 2015, we witnessed great success of the program—over 60 local organizations participated in SII-Burundi.
 The incubator resulted in multiple new partnerships for SFF and funders invested nearly $2 million in our SII Champions.

 SII-Malawi launched in 2016, building on the successes and lessons learned from Burundi.
-Since then, dozens of organizations have graduated the program and it is now in its fourth cohort.
-Follow the SII-Malawi community on Facebook.
+Since then, dozens of organizations have graduated the program and it is now in its fifth cohort.